x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/add-a-role-entry-to-a-role-exchange-2013-help.md

 You can't add role entries to built-in roles.
 If you want to customize roles, you must create a new role.
 For more information about how to create a new role, see [Create a role](create-a-role-exchange-2013-help.md).

 > [!NOTE]
 > This topic doesn't discuss how to add unscoped management role entries to an unscoped management role.
-For more information about how to add unscoped role entries, see <A href="add-a-role-entry-to-an-unscoped-top-level-role-exchange-2013-help.md">Add a role entry to an unscoped top-level role</A>.
+For more information about how to add unscoped role entries, see [Add a role entry to an unscoped top-level role](add-a-role-entry-to-an-unscoped-top-level-role-exchange-2013-help.md).

 Looking for other management tasks related to roles?
 Check out [Advanced permissions](advanced-permissions-exchange-2013-help.md).